hector-sm/hsm-webpage/README.md

-# hsm-webpage
+# Personal webpage

-Personal webpage with my portfolio
+Here is my personal webpage files which showcase my data science portfolio and other things.
+Webpage is hosted using GitHub pages.